DHTMLX/docs-suite/docs/treegrid/configuration.md

 **Related sample**: [TreeGrid.
 Adjust Columns](https://snippet.dhtmlx.com/lgvoz0ar)

-It is also possible to set the [](treegrid/api/treegrid_adjust_config.md) property to *true* in the configuration of a separate column to make its width adjust automatically to the content:
+It is also possible to set the [](treegrid/api/treegrid_adjust_config.md) property in the configuration of a separate column:

 ~~~js
 var treegrid = new dhx.TreeGrid("treegrid_container", {